FFTAI/rocs_client_py/README.md

 ### Code for Controlling Whole Robot (rocs_client>=1.0)

-!> The version of the RoCS Client should be version 1.0 or higher for this example.
+**Note**: The version of the RoCS Client should be version 1.0 or higher for this example.
 Run command `pip show rocs_client` in a terminal to check the version of the installed package.

 ```Python
 import time